Collection of Personal Data

 - An IAF member may alter or delete the display of their personal information and adjust their communication settings by logging into the site and accessing the IAF member profile.

 - The IAF reserves the right to refuse to provide any visitor with personal data.
 If we refuse, we will give reasons for our refusal.
 In order to protect you, we will not provide information if we are unable to verify the identity of the person making the request.
 You may challenge our decision to refuse to provide personal data by contacting the IAF office.

-- The IAF has implemented security measures to protect your personal data from unauthorised access, improper use or disclosure, unauthorised modification and unlawful destruction or accidental loss.
+- The IAF has implemented security measures to protect your personal data from unauthorized access, improper use or disclosure, unauthorized modification and unlawful destruction or accidental loss.

 - All our members, volunteers, employees and data processors who have access to personal data are obliged to respect its confidentiality.

 - We ensure that your personal data will not be disclosed to state institutions and authorities except if required by law or other regulation.

 The IAF uses the following cookies on its site: